J&J Medical Connect

 Phase 3 Study: GRIPHON

-A primary endpoint event was any of the following: death (all-cause), hospitalization for worsening of PAH, worsening of PAH resulting in need for lung transplantation or atrial septostomy, initiation of intravenous (IV) or subcutaneous (SC) prostanoids or chronic oxygen therapy for worsening of PAH, or disease progression events.
-For WHO functional class (FC) II or III, “disease progression event” was defined as a decrease in 6-minute walk distance (6MWD; ≥15% from baseline, confirmed by 2 tests on different days within 2 weeks) and worsening in FC.
+A primary endpoint event was any of the following: death (all-cause), hospitalization for worsening of PAH, worsening of PAH resulting in need for lung transplantation or atrial septostomy, initiation of intravenous or subcutaneous (SC) prostanoids or chronic oxygen therapy for worsening of PAH, or disease progression events.
+For WHO FC II or III, “disease progression event” was defined as a decrease in 6-minute walk distance (6MWD; ≥15% from baseline, confirmed by 2 tests on different days within 2 weeks) and worsening in FC.
 For WHO FC III or IV, “disease progression events” was defined as a decrease in 6MWD and a need for additional PAH treatment.
 All events were adjudicated by a blinded, independent critical event committee.
 Select secondary endpoints included change in 6MWD (measured at trough) from baseline to week 26 and absence of worsening in WHO FC at week 26.1

 Efficacy: Primary Endpoint